Gradescope Instructor Guide

 1. Log in to your Canvas course, and click Gradescope in the Course Navigation.

-2. In your Gradescope course, click Assignments from the left-hand menu, then click the assignment name you'd like to release grades for.
+2. In your Gradescope course, click Assignments from the navigation menu, then click the assignment name you would like to release grades for.

-3. If there are submissions that have not been matched to a student (i.e., you uploaded scanned exams and these have not yet been identified), click Manage Submissions in the left-hand menu.
-You can try to auto-match submissions or match them manually.
+3. If there are submissions that have not been matched to a student (i.e., you uploaded scanned exams and these have not yet been identified), click Manage Submissions in the navigation menu.

-4. Once all submissions are matched and graded, click Review Grades in the left-hand menu.
+4. Once all submissions are matched and graded, click Review Grades in the navigation menu.

-5. At the top of the page, you will see a histogram and basic statistics that give an overview of how your students did on the assignment.
+5. At the top of the page, you will see an overview of how your students did on the assignment.
 Below this, you can click any student name to view that student’s graded submission.
-This view is mostly the same view that the student will see, once you publish grades.
+Students will see a similar view once you publish their grades.

 6. For students to see their grades via Gradescope, grades must be published.
 From the "Review Grades" interface, click Publish Grades at the bottom.

-• If you change your mind, you will be able to unpublish grades by clicking Unpublish Grades.
+• If you change your mind, you can unpublish grades by clicking Unpublish Grades.
 You may need to click More first to see this option.

-7. Publishing grades allows students to review their graded work, but publishing does not notify students that their graded work is available.
-To notify students who submitted work, click the Compose Email to Students option (which appears after you publish), customize what will be sent, and click Send Email.
+7. Publishing grades makes graded work visible for students to review, but publishing does not notify students that their graded work is available.
+To notify students when their grades are available, click Compose Email to Students (which appears after grades are published), customize the message to be sent, and click Send Email.

 8. Gradescope will send an email to each student containing a link to their graded work, which includes their submission, scores, and feedback.